 A hackathon ends with a contract, not with proof.
 A few things I'd want to see before claiming this works:

-• Is the priority formula right?
+- Is the priority formula right?
 A topic showing up in both Slack and a competitor blog scoring higher than one in Slack alone is intuitive, but I haven't tested whether it correlates with posts that actually move the pipeline.
-That's a question impact-memory should answer in a few cycles.
+Closing that loop — what got published, what worked, how the next cycle should re-rank — is a different post, and the part of the workflow I'd bet against until it has survived a quarter.

 If you take one thing

 The interesting design decisions in an AI content workflow aren't which model you call.
 They're where you refuse to call one, and what you force the next call to read before it starts.
-The two gates we built sit on the front end — topic approval and a brand/voice check — and the impact-memory loop sits on the back end, feeding the next cycle's ranking.
-None of these are expensive once they're written into the skill's contract.
+The two gates we built sit on the front end — topic approval and a brand/voice check — and they cost almost nothing once written into the skill's contract.
 Without them, the workflow is a draft generator.
-With them, it's a content operation that happens to be partly automated, and that can argue with itself about what to write next.
+With them, it's a content operation that happens to be partly automated, and one the team is willing to put its name on.
 The second thing is the one worth shipping.